jnun/5daydocs/README.md

 - Sprint planning
 - Automation scripts
 - Edge cases and FAQs

+## AI Assistant Instructions

+**IMPORTANT: If you are an AI assistant working with this codebase, follow these steps BEFORE making any changes:**

+1. **Read ALL CAPITAL letter files in root directory** - These contain critical project context (README.md, INDEX.md, CLAUDE.md, DOCUMENTATION.md, etc.)
+2. **Follow links mentioned in README.md and INDEX.md (if they exist)** if they are relevant to the task - These point to relevant project documentation and existing implementations
+3. **Search for existing code before creating new files** - Use search/grep to find similar functionality that might already exist
+4. **Reuse and update existing tools** - Never create duplicate functionality; always prefer updating existing code
+5. **Understand project conventions** - Match the existing code style, file naming patterns, and directory structure
+6. **Check project configuration** - Review package.json, Makefile, or equivalent files for dependencies and scripts

+**Remember:** Research first, code second.
+Understanding the existing structure prevents duplicate work and maintains consistency.

 ---
 *Simple, folder-based task management with clear feature documentation*